mlabs-haskell/DeNS/doc/Architecture.md

 AR = 1e12 Wilson
 ```

-At today the price of an AR is around `9.5` USD, this means that the minimum
-cost of a transaction is : `0.002014169537` USD.
-And the maximum size of a
-transaction with such a price is above 250 KB.
+At today the price of an AR is around `9.5` USD, this means that the minimum cost of a transaction is : `0.002014169537` USD.
+And the maximum size of a transaction with such a price is above 250 KB.

 Additionally, some gateways allow the upload of certain amount of bytes for free.
 For example, Irys allow us to upload 200 KB for free in Node2.

-Those are the reasons we choose to store every set of records in a particular zone file as a single transaction.
+Even in the extreme case where we aim to mirror _all_ DNS records, and even if those records change very frequently - say, every record changes at least once each month - the yearly operating costs of the protocol would still be exponentially lower than on Cardano.
+(We note that, based on cursory investigations & analysis of ICANN zone fields, DNS records do not change nearly that frequently in practice.) _At most_, hosting & maintaining the DNS record mirror would incur a cost in the hundreds-_to_-thousands USD/year, versus hundreds-_of_-thousands on Cardano.

 ### Initial Upload

-Initially, we will assume we have the following zone files.
+Initially, we will assume we have the following "zone" files.
+We note here that these zone files differ slightly from traditional DNS zone files in that they will not contain records, particularly NS records, which do not make sense in a DeNS context.
+(There are, strictly speaking, no name _servers_ in DeNS - the Cardano contracts perform the role of _establishing authority_ while the Arweave "database" contains the records and makes them available to the public.)

 ```bash
 ZoneCOM.txt